atbcb/ICTTestingBaseline/docs/01Keyboard.md

     1. If operation requires specific timings of individual keystrokes, check if another control is provided on the page with the same functionality which does not require specific timings for operation.
 (All functionality must be available without requiring specific timings for individual keystrokes to operate.)

 ### Test Results
-If any of the above checks fail, then SC 2.1.1 and Baseline Requirement 1 fail.
+If any of the above checks fail, then Baseline Requirement 1 fails.

 Test Procedure for SC 2.1.2 No Keyboard Trap
 --------------------------------------------